 The CTO deals with quite complex and important things at the same time.
 The CTO is responsible for choosing the right technologies that are best suited to implement the idea.
 He or she is also responsible for the scalability and easy deployment of the future product.

 Here we come to the most important figure of this stage.
-The project manager is responsible for the project’s fate throughout the development process: Will the deadlines be met, will everything be developed within the client’s budget, what structure will the development team have, and much more.
-Besides, PM is a bridge between the client and the development team, constantly maintaining communication, passing feedback to both parties, which are crucial when working with offshore development teams.
-All in all, PM is responsible for the whole development process that you can see down below.
+The project manager is responsible for the project’s fate throughout the development process: Will the deadlines be met, will everything be developed within the client’s budget, what structure will the development team have, and much more?
+Besides, PM is a bridge between the client and the development team, constantly maintaining communication and passing feedback to both parties, which are crucial when working with offshore development teams.
+All in all, the PM is responsible for the whole development process, which you can see down below.

 Designers visualize customer ideas in the form of wireframes and mockups, giving an idea of the product’s final look.
 Besides, designers are responsible for developing the user experience in the digital product.

-Developers are code wizards, and they bring business ideas to life and develop a digital product.
+Developers are code wizards, and they bring business ideas to life and develop digital products.
 Their number in a project often depends on the project’s complexity and the number of implemented features.